JoeGreiner/BokehBioImageDataVis/README.md

 )
 ```
 ### Expected Results
 Running the code should open the website shown below.
-If the website does not automatically open, navigate to the output directory (here: 'example_simple_1', and open the website (here: 'vis.html')
+If the website does not automatically open, navigate to the output directory (here: 'example_simple_1', and open the website (here: 'vis.html').
+The resulted website is portable, i.e., you can share them with others by sending around the output folder (you probably want to create an archive/zip to do so).

 <p align="center">
   <img src="https://github.com/JoeGreiner/BokehBioImageDataVis/assets/24453528/93612315-b19b-4ac2-b58c-74172231bc05" alt="bokeh">